Meeting held on January 10th, 2006

 Gave a presentation on her Company’s work in updating the Greenwich Peninsula Development Framework.

 This is the planning document that sets the vision and standards for the re-development of the Greenwich Peninsula area.

 Nicola Hammill, a landscape designer, explained that her team has just been appointed.
 There is to be an inspection of local sites and places where residential areas can be improved.
-There are currently security issues owing to the relatively small number of residents.
-Currently only 10,300 residents on the entire Peninsula.
+There are currently security issues owing to the relatively small number of residents – currently only 10,300 on the entire Peninsula.
 A further 20,000 are expected with the MDL developments.
 The existing employment locations do not cater well for small businesses.
-There is to be a telephone survey of 200 small local businesses and workshops are proposed to research possible improvements.
+There is to be a telephone survey of 200 small local businesses and workshops to research possible improvements.

 Comments from the floor included a reaction from Ray Smith of the Greenwich Society who questioned whether they will be in touch with Trafalgar Road landlords who are currently restricting the development of Trafalgar Road and from Anna Townend who asked how the development fitted in with the current revisions to the Borough’s Unitary Development Plan (UDP).